chadev/chadev.github.io/README.md

 $ jekyll serve
 ~~~

-If that fails you may need to run the Jekyll server with, assuming that
+If that fails you may need to run the Jekyll server with `bundle exec`.
-`bundle install` from the last step was ran.

 ~~~ sh
 $ bundle exec jekyll serve